 I studied my Undergraduate at the University of Hull where I undertook a dissertation on the Swedish army in the Thirty Years War.
-I am now studying my Masters by research at the University of Leeds, investigating the British Army in Western Germany during the Seven Years War.
+Following on from my Masters, which analysed the battlefield improvements of the British army in the Seven Years War, I am now studying my PhD at the University of Leeds, investigating the success of the Allied army in western Germany during the Seven Years War.

 - BA History, University of Hull